NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 - In general, set the version of the package to match the library, though this is not strictly required.
 This is a simple matter when you limit a package to a single assembly, as described earlier in [Deciding which assemblies to package](#deciding-which-assemblies-to-package).
 Overall, remember that NuGet itself deals with package versions when resolving dependencies, not assembly versions.
 - When using a non-standard version scheme, be sure to consider the NuGet versioning rules as explained in [Handling Dependencies](../create-packages/dependency-versions.md).

-[!NOTE]
+> [!Note]
-	The following series of brief blog posts are also helpful to understand versioning:
+> The following series of brief blog posts are also helpful to understand versioning:
 	<ul>
 	<li><a href="http://blog.davidebbo.com/2011/01/nuget-versioning-part-1-taking-on-dll.html">Part 1: Taking on DLL Hell</a></li>
 	<li><a href="http://blog.davidebbo.com/2011/01/nuget-versioning-part-2-core-algorithm.html">Part 2: The core algorithm</a></li>